 We continue to prioritize our most immunocompromised patients as defined by the National Institutes of Health:

-- Active pre-transplant/HCT within one year, those with chronic GVHD or who are taking immunosuppressive medications for another indication.
+- Active pre-transplant/blood or marrow transplant within one year, those with chronic graft-versus-host disease or those who are taking immunosuppressive medications for another indication.

-- Patients who are within 1 year of receiving B-cell depleting therapies.
+- Patients who are within one year of receiving B-cell depleting therapies.

 - Patients receiving Bruton tyrosine kinase inhibitors.